 This Note provides guidance on the interpretation and application of various provisions of the Act relating to foreign dividends.
-The Note does not deal with the income tax consequences of a dividend paid by a headquarter company, since this topic is addressed in Interpretation Note 87 dated 19 February 2016 "Headquarter Companies".
+The Note does not deal with the income tax consequences of a dividend paid by a headquarter company, since this topic is addressed in Interpretation Note 87 "Headquarter Companies".